How to reduce non-revenue water and water loss

 Equipment like meters, pressure reduction valves and digitised systems makes assessing, reducing and evaluating NRW programmes easier and more accurate, especially if networks are subdivided into district metered areas (DMAs).
 But it is always worth trying to establish a water balance, even if main elements are based on estimates.

-FIDO Direct has already seen multiple successes across the UK.
-We partnered with Northumbrian Water to reduce leakage by 37% across 15 assigned district metering areas (DMAs).
+FIDO’s AI solutions Network Monitor and Leak Locate have already seen multiple successes around the world.
+We partnered with Northumbrian Water to reduce leakage by 37%.
 We are also working with Microsoft and Thames Water on a first-of-a-kind collaboration to address water leakage in London’s public water network.

 For more information on any of FIDO’s solutions contact us today.